 Perils of Plagiarism : How to avoid them in your dissertation and thesis?

-Deadlines are a dreaded thing.
-If you’re short on time or started late, you’d hope the submission day would never arrive.
+Deadlines are a dreaded thing, and so is plagiarism.
+If you’re short on time or were late to start your dissertation or thesis, you’d hope the submission day would never arrive.
 And days pass by as they should, they seem to pass faster as your dissertation is still in the works.
 You have no clue how it’s going to turn out, or will it even be completed before the judgment day.
 Now you want to put a pedal to the metal and just get done with it.
 But you also want to impress your professor and get good grades.
 This is when most students decide to put the copy to the paste.
 And once you include matter that’s not yours, and make no mention of it, too bad.
 You have contributed to plagiarism.

 Every college course demands that students be creative and original in presenting their ideas for research submissions.
 Presenting someone else’s ideas or words as your own is an act of Plagiarism.
 It is considered an academic malpractice and can land you in serious trouble.
 University policies and the degree of plagiarism will decide the severity of the disciplinary action.
 If caught, offenders could be given a failing grade or the more severe penalty of being suspended from a program or college.

 Direct Plagiarism is the most blatant form of plagiarism where one includes a word-for-word transcript of a section of someone else’s writing.
 No citation, no paraphrasing added whatsoever.
 Do not attempt to do this even in the most desperate times.
 Direct plagiarism will lead to direct termination!